AhmedAyman-96/Voucher-pool/README.md

 - **TypeORM** - A powerful ORM for Node.js and TypeScript, used for interacting with PostgreSQL.
 - **PostgreSQL** - A relational database management system used for storing voucher, customer, and special offer data.
 - **Docker** - Containerization for easy deployment and setup of the application and its dependencies.
+- **SwaggerUI** - A documentation tool for documenting this application endpoint.

 ## Installation